 Susan Jeffers, Ph.D., wrote a beautiful little book, “Feel the Fear and Do It Anyway.”
-Any caregiving journey always has this little niggling thought buried deep down inside of fear.
+Any caregiving journey always has fear buried deep down inside.
 Even dwelling on the fear for an instant can threaten to consume you.
-Yet, not acknowledging fear means all your fixed ways of thinking, beliefs, and expectations will seep into your interactions with others, sometimes as advice and sometimes consuming them.
+Yet, not when you don’t acknowledge your fear all your fears show up as fixed ways of thinking or your beliefs.
+They turn into expectations start seeping into your interactions as advice or demands.

 The most important lesson I learned from Susan Jeffers’s book was the root of fear is believing you will not be able to handle it.
 But you can handle it.
 Turn around and look at your life.
 You’ve handled everything up until now with 100% success.

 So, lean into this 100%, and remember the Dao De Jing, “When nothing is done, nothing is left undone.”
-Use it as a guiding principle to help explore your loved one’s desires and do nothing when you want to pitch your advice.
+When supporting someone dying from breast cancer, use it as a guiding principle to catch yourself when you want to give advice.
+At that moment, do nothing so you can hear your loved one’s desires.